Viña del Mar Airport

-Concón Airport is an airport serving Greater Valparaíso, Chile.
+Viña del Mar Airport is an airport serving Greater Valparaíso, Chile.
 The airport is in the hills 4 km east of the coastal commune of Concón.
-It mainly serves as a military air base for the Chilean Navy aviation ("Base Aeronaval y Aeropuerto Concón"), but also has a small civilian passenger terminal; this is however only rarely used.
+It mainly serves as a military air base for the Chilean Navy aviation, but also has a small civilian passenger terminal; however, this is only rarely used.

+Names

+The airport has had several names throughout its history.
+It was inaugurated in 1987 as Viña del Mar Naval Air Base and Airport (Spanish: Base Aeronaval y Aeropuerto Viña del Mar), when Concón was part of Viña del Mar.
+After Concón regained its independence, the airport retained its name until 2015, when it was officially changed to Concón Naval Air Base and Airport (Spanish: Base Aeronaval y Aeropuerto Concón).

+Torquemada Aerodrome (Spanish: Aeródromo Torquemada) has been used as an alternative name sometimes, due to its location on Torquemada Hill.

+The name was changed to Viña del Mar Airport in 2024, when a project to turn it into a commercial airport started.

 Accidents and incidents

-On 9 September 2013, A Corpflite Dornier 228, registration CC-CNW crashed into power lines while attempting to land in fog, resulting in the loss of both crew members.
+On 9 September 2013, a Corpflite Dornier 228, registration CC-CNW crashed into power lines while attempting to land in fog, resulting in the death of both crew members.